 Who should take the GMAT test?

-The first group consists of students interested in studying for a master’s degree in Business Administration in Israel (MAB).
+The population needing to take the GMAT test can be divided into two groups.
+The first group consists of students interested in studying for an MBA, MSBA or finance/management degree in Israel.
 To do so, they will have to pass only the quantitative part of the GMAT test.

 How is the learning for the GMAT test done?

-The proven teaching method of Yeda Plus includes: a preparatory workshop for mathematics, videos with practical exercises, a question bank that is essentially equivalent to the questions expected in the GMAT test, and textbooks at different levels, which enable intensive and effective learning.
+The proven teaching method of Yeda Plus includes: a preparatory workshop for mathematics, videos with practical exercises, a question bank with questions similar to those on the GMAT test, and specialized workbooks for the quantitative and verbal sections to allow each student to intensify their learning.

 Learning with a private tutor for the GMAT test